danchoi/poddb_client/README.markdown

 If you mark items for downloading, Poddb will download them as soon as you quit the Vim interface with `:qa` or some similar command.

-If you press `D`, Poddb will quit the Vim interface immediate and begin downloading the item under the cursor.
+If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the item that was under the cursor.
 After the download is complete, Poddb will start playing the item with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.

 If you see a `D` on the left margin of an item in the item list, that means that you already downloaded that podcast item into the current directory.

+Poddb uses `wget` to download items.

 ## Bug reports and feature requests